Kenya SAFARI 2025

 Enjoy your last meal at the camp before embarking on your journey to Chogoria.

 The drive to Chogoria takes you back up to the slopes of Mount Kenya.
-Home to the Ameru people, a Bantu group known for their farming prowess.
-Chogoria will be your base for observing and participating in impactful grassroots community development work.
+This time, you’ll head to the eastern side of the mountain, home to the Ameru people, a Bantu group known for their farming prowess.
+The route takes you through villages and small towns set against a backdrop of beautiful farmland.

 VILLAGE HOPECORE INTERNATIONAL